Setting up your homepage with Atlantic

 By default, Atlantic will display your store name as your logo.
 To replace it, click the Select image button and select the file you'd like to use.
 We recommend a 400px by 200px JPG image file.
 Larger images will be automatically resized to fit this constraint.

 If you would like to set a custom Logo width, you can do so in the corresponding field.
 You may want to do this to accommodate retina screens–which have a pixel density double that of non-retina screens.
 By uploading a logo that is 400px wide, but then setting the width to 200px (for example), you can ensure your logo looks sharp on both retina and non-retina devices.
 To learn more, click here.

 To center your logo or site title, check the Center logo (or site title) option.

-To add links to your menus, you must leave the theme editor by clicking the back button, and then the Back to Shopify link in the top left corner.
-Go to Online store > Navigation.
+In another tab or window, return to the your Shopify Dashboard, then go to Online store > Navigation.
 Here, you’ll find two pre-populated menus: Main menu and Footer menu.
-You can edit the links in these menus by clicking Edit menu or create additional menus by clicking the indigo Add menu button.
+You can edit the links in these menus by clicking on the titles to edit them, or create additional menus by clicking the indigo Add menu button.